-The output of the denitrification module is the load to the target water body, taking into account the mechanism of denitrification.
-Unlike the flow and transport modules, the denitrification module does not output a shapefile or raster.
-The output is a single number corresponding to the load to the target water body.
-Currently, only a single target water body is supported however support for multiple target water bodies is a possible topic for future development.
+The output of the Nitrate Load Estimation module is the load to the target water bodies, taking into account the mechanism of denitrification.
+Unlike the Groundwater Flow and Transport modules, the Nitrate Load Estimation module does not output a shapefile or raster.
+The output is a single number corresponding to the load to each target water body.
 The interface to the module is shown in Fig. 4.2.